Close Menu

 • Example: book, run, happy — can be used independently.

-See also The Opposite of Matriarch: A Complete Guide
+See also Opposite of Stuck: A Comprehensive Guide to Moving Forward in Life and Language

 2. Bound Stem